If you’re looking to become an author, you might be thinking how much do authors make? Is it a sustainable career option?

 - A way to capture emails: like a website, a lead magnet in your book, etc.

 - That’s it!
 If you can capture an email address to a service provider, you’re done.

 “If you treat writing like a hobby, it will pay like a hobby.” – R.E.
 Vance (our Fiction writing and book marketing coach).

 Just like with any other job, you have to work whether you’re in the mood or not.

 One of the best pieces of advice we have for you is to make a commitment.
 You can’t expect to make a full-time income if you’re only sort of interested in writing or you only work on writing when the mood strikes.

 This is the biggest mindset shift our fiction coach Ramy instills in our students.
 So much so that our exclusive community decided to take InNoWriLife a step further and track their progress with each other in a massive spreadsheet.

 This is their dedication, and it’s why these students are so successful in being authors.

 They wanted it and they made the changes needed to make it happen, like investing in Self-Publishing School to teach them the ropes.

-But it’s not just our fiction students who are crushing this.
+It’s not just our fiction students who are growing income from their books.
 Our Become a Bestseller nonfiction students are just as dedicated and have created the same habits.